The 2023-2024 Nine NBA Coaching Tiers: Part Two

 The Orlando Magic improved their win total by 12 games in Jamahl Mosley’s second year as head coach—an impressive feat for a team whose average age is barely over the legal drinking age.
 Sneakily, the Magic were only six games out of the last play-in spot at the end of the year.
 However, there will be no sneaking up on any team this year; most teams will be ready for what the Magic are coming to the court with.

 Due to the hype surrounding this Magic team led by Paolo Banchero and Franz Wagner, expectations are much higher than in previous seasons.
-Moseley is in a unique situation as a coach because the Magic feel like a lock to rise in the standings this year.
+Mosley is in a unique situation as a coach because the Magic feel like a lock to rise in the standings this year.
 Add in the fact that the Magic kept their core intact; it’s not crazy to think their trajectory continues to increase.
-Therefore, the questions fall on Moseley, who is still relatively unproven as a coach.
+Therefore, the questions fall on Mosley, who is still relatively unproven as a coach.

-It’s a sign of confidence that with all the veteran coaches available this offseason, the Magic stuck with Moseley.
+It’s a sign of confidence that with all the veteran coaches available this offseason, the Magic stuck with Mosley.
 The question that doubles as the title for Tier 6 will be known soon enough because, with the amount of talent on the roster, the Magic should leap this year.

 Tier 5: Good Coaches?
 Or Good Teams?